Price Experimentation and Interference: Biases: Analysis and Change of Sign

-The result follows similar cannibalization arguments developed in previous work \citep{johari2022experimental}.
-To provide intuition consider a listing-side experiment in which treatment price is larger than control price.
-In this case, experimental treatment demand underestimates global treatment demand because of substitution in the experiment from the treatment to the control group.
+This result follows similar cannibalization arguments developed in previous work \citep{johari2022experimental}.
+To provide intuition, consider an LR experiment in which the treatment price is higher than control the price.
+In this case, experimental treatment demand underestimates global treatment demand because of substitution in the experiment from treatment units to control units.
 Similarly, experimental control demand overestimates global control demand.
-Now, let's consider a customer-side experiment where there are supply constraints, so customers compete for limited products.
-In such cases, the control customers may ``cannibalize'' supply from the treatment group, given the lower control price, leading again to an underestimation of the global treatment effect.
-Note that in a customer-side experiment without supply constraints, we anticipate no bias because there is no competition between the treatment and control groups.
+Instead, let's consider a CR experiment where there are supply constraints, so customers compete for limited products.
+In such cases, the control customers may ``cannibalize'' supply from the treatment group, because of their lower control price, causing an underestimation of the global treatment effect again.
+Note that in a CR experiment without supply constraints, we anticipate no bias because there is no competition between the treatment and control groups.

 It is important to observe that because $D'(p)<0$ by Assumption \ref{as: demand}, $GTE_D(p_0)< 0$, for all $p$.
-Moreover, since $\widehat{GTE}_D(p_0,q)$ is an underestimation, both the estimand and the naive estimator will have the same (nonpositive) sign.
+Moreover, since $\widehat{GTE}_D(p_0,q)$ is an underestimation, both the estimand and the canonical estimator will have the same (nonpositive) sign.

 However, there is a more intriguing result for profits.
-Suppose that the price $p_1$ is greater than $p_0$.
-In this scenario, even if the demand at $p_1$ ($D(p_1)$) is lower than the demand at $p_0$ ($D(p_0)$), the increase in price may offset the decrease in demand, leading to a positive global treatment effect in profits.
-However, because the naive estimator underestimates the treatment effect, it could be negative.
-Next, we indeed provide conditions under which not only the naive estimator underestimates the global treatment effect but also gets the sign wrong.
+Suppose that the treatment price $p_1$ is greater than the control price $p_0$.
+In this scenario, even if the demand $D(p_1)$ at $p_1$ is lower than the demand $D(p_0)$ at $p_0$, the increase in price may offset the decrease in demand, leading to a positive true global treatment effect in profits.
+But, because the canonical estimator underestimates the treatment effect, the profit GTE estimator could be negative.
+Next, we will provide conditions under which the canonical estimator not only underestimates the global treatment effect, but actually obtains the wrong sign.

+By definition, $GTE_\pi(p_0)\geq 0$ if and only if $\pi'(p_0)\geq 0$, which after some simple manipulation yields the following standard ``markup'' inequality: